slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On pessimism

 <!--
-> *"Optimists are focused on rewards.
-Pessimists are focused on risks."  -- rapahelz@x*

 > *"You’ll never meet a very successful pessimistic person.
 If you want to be remarkable, get better at being optimistic."*
 -->